There are new fees for asylum applications and work permits

 Work permits based on parole

-New work permits based on parole will only be valid for one year, or until the expiration date of the parole – whichever is shorter.
-Based on our current understanding of the law, this should only apply to new work permits based on parole.
+Work permits based on parole will only be valid for one year, or until the expiration date of the parole – whichever is shorter.
+(But if you had already received your work permit before July 2025, your work permit should still be valid until the expiration date.)

 Other changes